RPGReki/crystaldown/pages/02-vampire-aide-and-exodus/065-banter-about-skills.md

 I think of my own information.
 Something appears in my vision.

-{% include character-window character="patrick-1-65" %}
+{% include character/window.md character="patrick-1-65" %}

 So this is the information Swift has access to.
 It's no wonder he immediately knew what happened to me.